Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 -----------
-To edit the description of an item within the list, click the item you wish to edit, then enter a new description in the "New Description" textfield, then click the "edit current item description" button.
+To edit the description of an item within the list, click the item you wish to edit, then enter a new description in the "New Description" textfield, then click the "Edit current item description" button.
 (Note: the new due date must be a valid date on the gregorian calendar of the form: "yyyy-mm-dd")
 (Note: If the requirements for either the description are not